SlicerProstate/SliceTracker-guide/docs/user_guide/correct_z-frame_calibration_misalignment.md

 ![](../images/zframe_calibration_manual_start_end.png)

+## How to figure out slice index
-**KNOW HOW TO FIND OUT SLICE INDEX**: In the lower left corner of the main Slicer user interface you will find a collapsible button "Data Probe".
+In the lower left corner of the main Slicer user interface you will find a collapsible button "Data Probe".
 This module can be used to find out the start and end index of the Z-frame image artifacts.

 Start index: Scroll to the very first slice, where all artifacts are clearly visible (8 white dots) End index: Scroll to the very last slice, where all artifacts are clearly visible (8 white dots)